KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displayencoding_pq/README.md

 After completion of one framebuffer, it is output to the display.
 This is usually done by means of a swap-chain.
 The details of how the swap-chain works is outside the scope of this extension.
-KHR_displayencoding_pq specifies one method of mapping internal pixel values to that of the framebuffer.
+KHR_displayencoding specifies one method of mapping internal pixel values to that of the framebuffer.

 This extension does not define an OOTF (or Tone mapping) to convert linear scene light to linear display light.